 Since Netflix’s rebrand and the site redesign were happening simultaneously, we worked in tandem with the platform’s internal designers and developers.
 When both projects were completed, we did a full audit to tighten up the system and ensure we created one cohesive website that worked cleanly and sustainably.

-Netflix has a growing international audience, so we had to make sure the website could be translated to as many different languages as possible.
 This is where the bulk of our work was centered, all while complying with Netflix’s strict security requirements.

 The original translation services used on the site didn’t work, so we tinkered with the platforms Claro and Obelix to create custom translations that were clear and accurate.
 Netflix is available in 190 countries, and after our dev work, its website can now be translated into over 20 languages.

 All content is housed on the headless CMS Contentful to make it easy to share news and updates.
 We migrated 1,400+ articles from the old CMS to the new site, developing a system that can handle two sources of localized content.
 Translations previously took place outside of the Netflix CMS, but now Netflix’s in-house content managers can create new site content and submit each piece for translation themselves.